thesquash/stlwrt/README.md

    be a full configuration tool with lots of options, and a few of the old GTK messages made no sense as they were, so those need to be fixed too.

- * `public-libs`:  This is the code for the wrapper libraries, the libraries that actually emulate one version of GTK or another.
+ * `libgtk`:  This is the code for the wrapper libraries, the libraries that actually emulate one version of GTK or another.
 These libraries should eventually contain code to "wrap around" functions in STLWRT -- with functions named after the original GTK functions which call the appropriate